sxg133/VFCalendar/README.md

 #### Calendar Actions

 Custom events can be attached to calendar items.
-Each custom event is represented as an implementation of the *ICalendarItemAction* interface.
+Each custom event is represented as an implementation of the *CalendarItemAction* interface.

 When creating a custom action, you may set or add to the *Actions* property of the calendar item.
 The sample code below creates a custom action that switches the CSS class of the calendar item.